Acts of Service: Delegation on (and before) Your Wedding Day

 Casting Your Support Staff (aka Vermont wedding professionals)

 If you would rather hire someone to make sure everything is running smoothly and all of the tasks are being completed, consider the level of support you will need.
 Should you hire a wedding coordinator or day-of coordinator?
-Or can you rely on the venue’s location coordinator?
+Can you rely on the venue’s location coordinator?

 Do you need someone to be checking in with you?
 The last thing you want on your wedding day is to feel neglected.
 Recognize if you need someone to be checking in with you and if that would be part of your wedding coordinator’s role or the role of one of your bridesmaids/family members.